 To support Apple Pay transactions in smaller retail locations, Apple has teamed up with PayAnywhere to sell a compact mobile NFC card reader that attaches to iOS devices.
 In January 2017, electronic payments company Square partnered with Apple to offer small businesses free processing with Apple Pay using compatible Square readers.

-How it works: Android Pay credit card information is stored on your device and accessed at tap-to-pay retail locations or store-specific apps.
+How it works: Google Pay credit card information is stored on your device and accessed at tap-to-pay retail locations or store-specific apps.
 It uses a similar token-based system as Apple Pay to protect user data during transactions, except the tokens are generated in the cloud rather than on the device.

 When you want to buy something, you wait for your purchase to be rung up, unlock your phone and hold the back of your device against the designated part of the terminal for a few seconds.
-There’s no need to launch the Android Pay app; just make sure to enable NFC on your phone.
+There’s no need to launch an app; just make sure to enable NFC on your phone.
 A green check mark should appear on your device to signal that the payment has been accepted.

 Participating retailers include American Eagle, Best Buy, Bloomingdale’s, Coca-Cola, GameStop, Jamba Juice, JetBlue, Macy's, McDonald's, Office Depot/Office Max, Panera, Pepsi, Petco, Subway, Toys R Us, Walgreens, and Whole Foods.
 In-app retailers include Domino's, Dunkin’ Donuts, Eat24, Etsy, Eventbrite, Hotel Tonight, LivingSocial, Lyft, Newegg, OpenTable, Priceline, Seamless, Uber and Wish.